 The Website Hosting Dilemma

-It’s sad that many people happily invest tens of thousands of dollars into their website but balk at spending $50 per month for a reputable website hosting company!
+It’s very sad to see that many people happily invest tens of thousands of dollars into their website but balk at spending a mere $50 per month for a reputable website hosting company!

 What causes this?